jonnonz1/nz-statute-book/acts/public/2021/financial-market-infrastructures-act-2021.md

 ### 163 Consequential amendments that come into force by Order in Council
 (1) Amend the Acts specified in Part 1 of Schedule 3 as set out in that Part.
 (2) Amend the instrument specified in Part 2 of Schedule 3 as set out in that Part.
-(3) Revoke the instruments specified in Part 3 of Schedule 3 and all other instruments in force under section 156N of the Reserve Bank of New Zealand Act 1989.
+(3) Revoke the instruments specified in Part 3 of Schedule 3 and all other instruments in force under section 156N of the Banking (Prudential Supervision) Act 1989.

 ## Schedule 1 — Transitional, savings, and related provisions